 - Balance your hormones.
 There is an epidemic of low thyroid that contributes to having a heart attack.
 In conventional medicine, the tendency is to minimize low thyroid.
 Make sure to have a free T3 and T4 test.
 Your results should be in the upper range of normal.

 - Insulin resistance – when we eat sugar, we become resistant to insulin.
 The more insulin we have in our bodies, the more we put ourselves at risk for inflammation.
 Insulin resistance and metabolic syndrome result in high blood pressure, other heart ailments and an increased risk of cancer.

 - Reduce your exposure to pesticides, heavy metals, and toxic chemicals.
 Most hair dyes have lead in them and there is no safe level of lead exposure.
 If you dye your hair use non-toxic hair products.
 Chemicals in makeup and skin care can also be toxic and impair our ability to naturally detoxify.

 - Eat fish that has not been contaminated with mercury.
 Dr. Lippman does not recommend Sushi, because of the danger of parasites.

 - Don’t let your dentist put silver fillings in your teeth because of potential Mercury poisoning.
 If you can, have old silver fillings removed and replaced.

 - Drink filtered water.
 The people of Flint Michigan drank water with high levels of lead.
 In Los Angeles, there is arsenic in the water supply.
-A good water filter will remove many harmful chemicals.
+A good water filter will remove any harmful chemicals.

 - Vegetables, vegetables, vegetables.
 You can’t eat too many of them.

-- Eat fruit, protein, and whole grains.
+- Eat moderate portions of fruit, protein, and whole grains.